Skip to content

 Setting up a RAG system is more than just plugging in a tool.
 It’s about building a strong foundation that can grow with your business.
 Getting the infrastructure right from the start ensures your RAG application is fast, secure, and genuinely useful.
 At Cake, we know that managing the full AI stack is key to success, and that begins with a thoughtful infrastructure plan.
 Let’s walk through the essential steps to get it right.

-1. Define your hardware and software requirements
+1. Pinpoint your hardware and software needs

 First, get a clear picture of your technical needs.
 Your RAG system will handle information from various sources, so everything must work together seamlessly.
 Map out your data landscape: Where does your information live and in what formats?
 Then, think about scale.
 How many users will query the system, and what response times are acceptable?
 Answering these questions early helps you choose the right compute resources and software.
 This proactive planning is the best way to prevent frustrating compatibility and performance issues down the line, ensuring your infrastructure can handle the load from day one.

-2. Choose an integration strategy that works
+2. Select an integration strategy that makes sense for you

 Your RAG system must connect with your existing technology, not operate in a silo.
 Since RAG can sometimes struggle with real-time data, your integration plan needs to account for that from the start.
 Decide how your RAG tool will communicate with your current databases, APIs, and applications.
 Will it be a standalone service or deeply embedded into your products?
 Choosing the right integration strategy ensures your RAG system complements your workflow instead of complicating it, making it a seamless and valuable part of your daily operations.